Homeowners and Renters Insurance Basics

 Homeowners policies are designed to protect the physical assets owned, leased, rented, or used by individuals and families.
 People who rent a home or apartment from others are eligible for Tenant or Renters policy.

 Renters insurance offers the same personal property coverage and liability protection as a homeowners policy.
 Personal property includes the contents of your home or apartment and includes personal belongings used, owned, worn, or carried by you.
 Liability protection provides for legal obligations owed to others and for the additional expenses for you to temporarily live elsewhere when your home has suffered damage and is being repaired.
 If you go out and leave the stove on and an ensuing fire causes extensive damage to the entire building, you may be held liable to the landlord.
 Renters insurance is surprisingly inexpensive because you are not insuring a building.
 Like all property-casualty policies, the insurance company weighs the value of your property and other risk factors to determine your premium.
-Your Trusted Choice® independent insurance agent can help you find the best combination of coverage and cost that you determine are right for you.

 Homeowners insurance policies vary but they usually cover damage to personal property caused by: